This article covers the process through which a user gets assigned a push token, and how Braze sends push messages to your users.

 |Applications must register with a push provider in order to get a push token for a device.||Developers can then target the device using the push token generated by FCM/APNs.|

-|Push Error Occurs||Some common push errors that lead to token removal include
+|Push error occurs||Some common push errors that lead to token removal include

 Check out our full list of common push errors.

-|User Uninstalls||When a user uninstalls the application from a device, Braze will remove the user’s push notification from the profile.|
+|User uninstalls||When a user uninstalls the application from a device, Braze will remove the user’s push token from the profile.|

-If we want to launch a campaign, we create a campaign in Braze that generates a push payload to send to the Push Provider.
-From there, the Provider delivers the Push Payload to the user’s device and the SDK passes the messaging state to Braze.
+If we want to launch a campaign, we create a campaign in Braze that generates a push payload to send to the push provider.
+From there, the provider delivers the push payload to the user’s device and the SDK passes the messaging state to Braze.

 |Registration steps||Messaging steps|